jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 point where it becomes hard to adjust the tension of the rope.

 If anybody asks the best way to make an apple pie, I say make it with peaches.
-And if anybody asks the best way to tie a taut-line, I say tie a Cawley hitch instead.
+And if anybody asks the best way to tie a taut-line, I'll tell him to tie a Cawley hitch instead.

 [cawley-hitch]: https://en.wikipedia.org/wiki/Adjustable_grip_hitch